lord-carlos/mk3-upgrade/index.md

 To eliminate filament as a variable, I used Prusament for some before/after prints.
 I could not see any difference in Prusament vs cheap local, with focus on external perimeter qualty.

- * Prusament PLA Vanilla White
+ * Prusament PLA Vanilla White, 210C (or 215C)
- * Prusa Silver (Not Prusament, the one I got with my mk3)
+ * Prusa Silver (Not Prusament, the one I got with my mk3), 200C
- * Pirate Black - 3DE Premium PLA
+ * Pirate Black - 3DE Premium PLA, 200C
- * Some blue 3DE Premium PLA
+ * Some blue 3DE Premium PLA, 200C

 ### Results